 And maps are also handy ways to convey information graphically, whether it’s true information or invented – or an amalgamation of the two.

 I love maps, and I love the inventiveness of cartographers and that makes the blog Strange Maps: An Atlas of Cartographic Curiosities, created, composed and curated by Frank Jacobs, a pleasure to visit.
 I don’t know how long he’s been publishing the blog, but the most recent article (Watercolours of the War between East and West) is number 746 so it’s certainly been going a while.
-I don’t go to there weekly, but every so often I take myself there and I binge.
+It’s not a weekly thing, but every so often I take myself there and I binge.
 I usually read the current post and then follow the links to other related – or often unrelated – posts.
 Sometimes I’m intrigued enough to go and visit the sources, which Frank Jacobs is always careful to include.

 For example, this time around I followed “related links” to read about the Circular Towns of Georgia (in the USA), Planet Voronoi (where the countries of our world have mysteriously changed shape “patterned after some abstruse logic”), Nazi Treasure Maps and Phallic Cartography.
 Many of the more recent articles have internal links to earlier articles which can also be great fun to follow.
 The Nazi Treasure Map article links to blog entry 63 – The Lost Dutchman Goldmine – and to entry 88 – Neuschwabenland.
 (Sadly though some of the internal links seem to be broken or blocked.
 Number 234 Slumless, smokeless cities, for example, which has a link from the Circular Towns article, comes back empty for me.
 A pity.)